suit-wg/architecture/draft-ietf-suit-architecture.md

 under the umbrella of an IoT device management solution.
 The LwM2M protocol is one IoT device management protocol.

-There are, however, several areas that fall outside the scope of the IETF and other standards organizations but need to be considered by firmware authors, as well as device and network operators.
+There are, however, several areas that (partially) fall outside the scope of the IETF and other standards organizations but need to be considered by firmware authors, as well as device and network operators.
 Here are some of them, as highlighted during the IOTSU workshop: